jnstockley/PiTV/README.md

   To run PiTV Open a terminal and run `python3 /home/pi/Documents/PiTV/PiTV.py`
   * Every reboot you will need to run this command.
 I plan on having to launch on startup with the install script in the future

- ## Install and use the Siri Shortcut
+ ## Install and use the Siri Shortcut (Doesn't work with versio 0.3 and above)
  1. On your iOS device please click this link: https://www.icloud.com/shortcuts/a643b1c27cc14e9f9709aaf40c4df37e
  2. Click Get Shortcut
  3. Scroll to the bottom of the page and click Add Untrusted Shortcut